ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

 In this step, we only will implement the getAllBranches operation.

 We start by creating the definitions.
-Looking a the SOAP message, we need to create : a branch, an address and a phone for the basic types and the following objects to implement the arrays: a phoneArray, an optionArray and finaly a branchArray.
+Looking a the SOAP message, we need to create: a branch, an address and a phone for the basic types and the following objects to implement the arrays: a phoneArray, an optionArray and finaly a branchArray.
 From the soap message above it is pretty obvious to determine the properties associated to those definitions.
 We use string for all properties except the onlineStatus property which is a boolean.
  Go to the definitions section, click on the + sign on the right.
 Rename the new definition to branch, keep the type to object

 ![Create Branch definition](./images/branchdef1.png)